jpclark6/little-shop/README.md

 ## Getting Started

-If you'd like to use this site, all you need to do it find a place you'd like to store it on your computer, and then clone it onto your computer.
+To get started, clone the repo to a local directory, and then enter that directory.

 ```
 git clone https://github.com/bendelonlee/little_shop.git